-Note: EC Section 42238.024(b)(1) (California Legislative Information) requires that Equity Multiplier funds be used for the provision of evidencebased services and supports for students.
-Evidence-based services and supports are based on objective evidence that has informed the design of the service or support and/or guides the modification of those services and supports.
+Note: EC Section 42238.024(b)(1) (California Legislative Information) requires that Equity Multiplier funds be used for the provision of evidence-based services and supports are based on objective evidence that has informed the design of the service or support and/or guides the modification of those services and supports.
 Evidence-based supports and strategies are most commonly based on educational research and/or metrics of LEA, school, and/or student performance.